tristan957/meson/docs/markdown/Builtin-options.md

 ## Base options

-These are set in the same way as universal options, either by `-Doption=value`, or by setting them inside `default_options` of [[project]] in your `meson.build`.
+These are set in the same way as universal options, either by `-Doption=value`, or by setting them inside `default_options` of [[project]] or [[subproject]] in your `meson.build`.
 However, they cannot be shown in the output of `meson setup --help` because they depend on both the current platform and the compiler that will be selected.
-The only way to see them is to setup a builddir and then run `meson configure` on it with no options.
+The only way to see them is to setup a builddir, and then run `meson configure` on it with no options.

 The following options are available.
 Note that they may not be available on all platforms or with all compilers: